ICESAT-2HackWeek/2020_ICESat-2_Hackweek_Tutorials/README.md

 ## Running these tutorials
-During the Hackweek participants worked in a [Pangeo]() environment specifically created for the event and hosted on the AWS us-west-2 hub.
-This hub also included several large datasets that are too large to be included within this repository but that are easily and freely availabe from [NSIDC]() and easily obtained using the [icepyx library]().
-The notebooks in this repository fall into one of three categories, as denoted below:
+During the Hackweek participants worked in a [Pangeo](https://pangeo.io/) environment specifically created for the event and hosted on the AWS us-west-2 hub.
+The hub included several datasets that are too large to be included within this repository but that are easily and freely availabe from [NSIDC](https://nsidc.org/data/icesat-2) and easily obtained using the [icepyx library](https://icepyx.readthedocs.io/en/latest/).
+Where possible, code to download the needed data using `icepyx` has been included within each tutorial notebook.

-*
+To maximize the utility of this archive, most notebooks, including all those that require large datasets, have been rendered to include outputs.
+These notebooks can be identified by the "\_rendered" at the end of the filename.

-Re-create the ICEsat-2 Hackweek JupyterLab environment with binder Clicking this button will launch a [binder](https://mybinder.org/) replica of the [JupyterLab computing environment](https://github.com/ICESAT-2HackWeek/jupyterhub-2020) like the Pangeo environment used for the ICESat-2 Hackweek on the AWS us-west-2 hub.
-This will allow you to run the tutorials presented during the Hackweek, though the session is ephemeral. **Your home directory will not persist, so use this binder only for running tutorials or other short-lived demos!**
+### Re-create the ICEsat-2 Hackweek JupyterLab environment with binder
+Clicking this button will launch a [binder](https://mybinder.org/) replica of the [JupyterLab computing environment](https://github.com/ICESAT-2HackWeek/jupyterhub-2020) described above.
+With the exception of those tutorials denoted with an asterisk(\*), this will allow you to run the tutorials presented during the Hackweek.
+Be aware the session is ephemeral. **Your home directory will not persist, so use this binder only for running tutorials or other short-lived demos!**

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ICESAT-2HackWeek/2020_ICESat-2_Hackweek_Tutorials/binder?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252FICESAT-2HackWeek%252F2020_ICESat-2_Hackweek_Tutorials%26urlpath%3Dlab%252Ftree%252F2020_ICESat-2_Hackweek_Tutorials%252F%26branch%3Dbinder)

 ## Tutorials
+Tutorials denoted with an asterisk(\*) cannot be run in Binder due to large dataset requirements.

 ### 01. Introductory Session (slides)
 *Anthony Arendt and Charley Haley*